What is Power Quality Audit?

 Electrical disturbances occur constantly in electrical distribution systems.
 When a disturbance exceeds a specified value, it’s said to create a power quality event.
 Because power quality is the study of the voltage and current in your distribution system, you can measure and monitor many events by looking at the 50-Hz or 60-Hz sine wave.

-This is where the use of a power quality study becomes imperative, as it can be critical in reducing the facility downtime and enhancing productivity.
+This is where the use of a power quality audit, assessment or study becomes imperative, as it can be critical in reducing the facility downtime and enhancing productivity.

 Dangerous of Poor Power Qualities